mintlu8/bevy_serde_lens/README.md

 The crate provides various projection types for certain common use cases.

-For example, to serialize an `Handle` as its string path, you can use `#[serde(with = "PathHandle")]` like so
+For example, to serialize a `Handle` as its string path, you can use `#[serde(with = "PathHandle")]` like so

 ```rust